This 2020 Norwegian study investigated current epigenetic clock technology:

 https://bmcgenomics.biomedcentral.com/articles/10.1186/s12864-020-07168-8 “Blood-based epigenetic estimators of chronological age in human adults using DNA methylation data from the Illumina MethylationEPIC array”

-The study’s main point was lacks in the current technology.
+This study’s main point was deficits in current technology.
 The above graphic demonstrated that epigenetic clocks could do better across different ethnicities.